magento/knowledge-base/src/Troubleshooting/General/redirect-back-to-the-admin-login-form-with-your-current-session-has-been-expired-error.md

 ---
 title: Redirect back to the Admin login form with "Your current session has been expired" error
-labels: Magento Commerce Cloud,Magento Commerce,admin,troubleshooting,login
+labels: Magento Commerce,Magento Commerce Cloud,admin,login,troubleshooting
 ---

 This article gives the possible solutions for the Magento Admin login issue, where you are redirected back to the login form with the following error message: _"Your current session has been expired"_.
 Solutions include checking for server time setting issues and changing session storage settings.